Utilising melodic patterns to play by ear

 English

-Note that the names I am using for some of these patterns were coined by David Fuentes, who has a great article series giving examples of these in well known music.
+The names I am using for some of these patterns were coined by music educator David Fuentes, who has a great article series giving examples of them in well known music.
 You can find it linked at the end of the article.

 What are melodic patterns?